bobby-palmer/gba-emulator/README.md

-# emulator
+# NES Emulator
-My attempt at a Gameboy emulator written in rust!
+My attempt at an NES emulator written in rust!
+(I'll rename the repo later)